m33tafa/shrinkker/README.md

 # Shrinkker

-Shrinkker is a simple URL shortener which is completely available to you as a RESTful API.
+Shrinkker is a simple URL shortener made with Laravel PHP.

+The Shrinkker app provides a full Restful API for managing shortening URL's and users.

 To use Shrinkker, a user management with a token-based authentication is available.

 ## Register Shrinkker Users
-To register users, you can proceed as follows:
+To register users, you can proceed as follows in the Restful API of the app:
 ```
 POST https://your-host/api/auth/register HTTP/1.1
 content-type: application/json